OyeonOppa/OyeonOppa/README.md

 ## 👋 About Me
 - 💻 Web and Frontend Developer
-- 🇹🇭 Representative from Thailand in tourism-related projects
+- 🇰🇷 Korea Specialist
 - 🎨 Passionate about Korean culture and web development

 ## 🌟 Featured Projects
-- [Project Name 1](https://oyeonoppa.github.io/popMod/) - A brief description of this project
+- [Pop Mod](https://oyeonoppa.github.io/popMod/) - A brief description of this project
-- [Project Name 2](https://oyeonoppa.github.io/kpiWellwish/) - A brief description of this project
+- [KPI Wellwishes](https://oyeonoppa.github.io/kpiWellwish/) - A brief description of this project

 ## 🛠️ Skills
 - HTML, CSS, JavaScript